Arshadgithub-03/Dev-Sync/README.md

-# AI-Integrated Project Collaboration Chat App
+# Dev-Sync: An AI-Enhanced Real Time Project Collaboration Platform

 This repository contains the source code for an **AI-powered project collaboration chat application**.
 The app allows users to create projects, invite collaborators, and communicate in private chat rooms.
 Additionally, users can interact with an AI assistant for code generation and request AI-powered server code execution directly in the browser.